Shanlearning/Stat-201-teaching/Lab2/README.md

 # Lab 2 Exercise:

 # 1. get data
-Data from : https://www.bls.gov/oes/tables.htm , we will use the data that I cleaned.
+Data from : https://www.bls.gov/oes/tables.htm , I collected, cleaned and integrated these data into one excel sheet:

 ## 1.Make a graph for a categorical variable: